Ascentroid/Ascentroid/README.md

 * If you made the mistake of only copying/moving <b>M_SomeMaterial</b> to your <b>Campaign Content</b> folder, but not <b>T_SomeTexture</b>, then <b>M_SomeMaterial</b> would still be referencing the wrong <b>absolute path</b> (above).
 This means the asset <b><i>will not be cooked</i></b>!

-* To make sure the paths are migrated to the <b>Campaign Content</b> folder properly, you can follow a few steps and the UE4 editor <b><i>will automatically fix/resolve most of the dependencies for the absolute paths for you</i></b>!
+* To make sure the paths are migrated to the <b>Campaign Content</b> folder properly, you can follow a few steps and the UE editor <b><i>will automatically fix/resolve most of the dependencies for the absolute paths for you</i></b>!

 * Drag and drop the marketplace asset folder from the <b>Content</b> folder to the <b>Campaign Content</b> folder (optionally, if you want to place marketplace asset into sub-folder(s) under <b>Campaign Content</b>, create them and move the assets there):